Comparison and contrast in dreams

 - Kidnapping is comparable to being forced to do something against your will.
-It’s exaggerated, but it fits.
-In one young woman’s dream, her father kidnaps her and holds her captive, and professes undying love for her.
-She tries to get away and hide but can’t.
-Kidnapping in this dream is compared with the dreamer’s feeling that her father places too many restrictions on her.
+It’s exaggerated but it fits.
+In one young woman’s dream, her father kidnaps her and professes undying love for her.
+Kidnapping in this dream is compared to the dreamer’s feeling that her father places too many restrictions on her.
 He’s “madly in love,” an exaggerated way of saying he loves his daughter very much and that’s why he’s overprotective.
-And no matter what the young woman does to avoid his scrutiny, she can’t get away.

 - Pregnancy is comparable (in dreams) to being pregnant with an idea or feeling.

-Some comparisons in dreams stand out for their outrageousness, humor, appropriateness, metaphorical symbolism, and so on.
+Comparisons in dreams stand out for their humor, appropriateness, metaphorical symbolism and so on.
 I usually find the reason for it in the storytelling of the dream.
-Powerful comparison draws attention to itself and reveals an underlying dynamic such as strong feelings, personal affinity, special talent or ability, importance in the psyche, importance in life, or potential for healing and growth.
-The clues are subtle but you can spot them once you are closely familiar with how dreams tell stories.
+A powerful comparison draws attention to itself and expresses underlying dynamics such as strong feelings, personal affinity, special talent or ability, importance in the psyche, importance in life, or potential for healing and growth.
+The clues are subtle but you can spot them once you are familiar with how dreams tell stories.

-Pregnancy and childbirth in dreams are loaded with possibilities for symbolism through comparison:
+Spiders in dreams… oh the possibilities for symbolism through comparison:

 Dreams use contrast, too.
 Contrast can be a satirical way of seeing into your personal blind spots.
 Such as when a dream character appears to be completely opposite of you, and it represents something about yourself you have trouble seeing or don’t want to know.
-The entry for Eat details a dream in which the dreamer contrasts sharply with an imaginary dream character, showing him something about himself that’s in a personal blind spot.
+For example, an inflated ego is contrasted in dreams with characters that are humble or lowly.

 Opposites and dissimilar things appear together in dream scenes to create comparisons and contrasts.
 Your job is to figure out why.

-Dreams can compare and contrast a time in the past with the present to show how the past connects with the present; between fantasy, reality, and expectation to show you what’s possible and what’s not; between how you think you are perceived socially and how you’re actually perceived; between your traits and qualities and someone else’s.
+Dreams can compare and contrast a time in the past with the present to show how the past connects with the present.
+They can compare and contrast between fantasy, reality, and expectation to show you what’s possible and what’s not; between how you think you are perceived socially and how you’re actually perceived; between your traits and qualities and someone else’s.

 Comparison and contrast can create obvious discrepancies with reality, and those discrepancies are indications to look for symbolism.
 For example, you dream about a mouse holding up an elephant, something only possible in the dream world.
 It’s obviously symbolism, and it could mean that a person with a huge reputation, symbolized by the elephant, is supported by the comparatively little people around her or him.